simonnickel/snap-style/README.md

 SnapStyle is built around a few core ideas:

+### Attributes
-**Attributes** are the types of visual properties you can define: `Surface` (colors/materials), `Font`, `Number` (dimensions/spacing), `Padding`, `Shape`, `Icon`, `Accent`, and `Composition` (layered combinations of surface, foreground, and background).
+The types of visual properties you can define: `Surface` (colors/materials), `Font`, `Number` (dimensions/spacing), `Padding`, `Shape`, `Icon`, `Accent`, and `Composition` (layered combinations of surface, foreground, and background).

+### Definitions
-**Definitions** assign values to semantic key paths on each attribute type (e.g. `\.title`, `\.screenTitle`, `\.list` on `Style.Attribute.Font`).
+Assign values to semantic key paths on each attribute type (e.g. `\.title`, `\.screenTitle`, `\.list` on `Style.Attribute.Font`).
 A definition can be a static value, a reference to another key path, or a builder that receives the current context and returns a value dynamically — for example, returning a different font weight depending on the element hierarchy, or a different surface depending on the container's interaction state.
 The package ships with a preset of common definitions; these can be overridden or extended.

+### Components
-**Components** group attribute definitions together for a view hierarchy.
+Group attribute definitions together for a view hierarchy.
 A `.contentCard` component assigns specific fonts, compositions, shapes, and paddings to its elements.
 Components have a `Container` (surface, shape, padding of the wrapping view) and map attribute key paths to `Element` types.

+### Elements
-**Elements** are semantic roles within a component: `.title`, `.label`, `.icon`, `.value`, `.accessory`, `.separator`, `.footnote`.
+Semantic roles within a component: `.title`, `.label`, `.icon`, `.value`, `.accessory`, `.separator`, `.footnote`.
 Each can have a `.primary`, `.secondary`, or `.tertiary` hierarchy.

+### Context
-**Context** is the accumulated state flowing through the environment: color scheme, font design, font width, scale factor, current component, container stack, and element.
+The accumulated state flowing through the environment: color scheme, font design, font width, scale factor, current component, container stack, and element.
 Attribute definitions can use the context to return different values.

+### Caching
-**Caching** — Resolved attribute values are cached per (key path, context) pair, so a definition is only evaluated once for each unique context.
+Resolved attribute values are cached per (key path, context) pair, so a definition is only evaluated once for each unique context.
 When definitions are overridden in a subtree via `.style(update:)` or `.styleOverride(...)`, the relevant caches are reset automatically.

 ## Demo Project